Teaching English in Spain: Living in Spain

 - When it comes to business, people in Spain like to look the part.
 There is little or no room for sloppy dressing.
 Don't be fooled: even if the dress code is outlined as casual, dress professionally.

-- In business settings it is not uncommon for men to have the word 'Don' inserted before their first name and for women to be referred to as 'Dona'.
-In Spanish and Italian culture this is a way to show respect.
+In business settings it is common for men to have the word 'Don' inserted before their first name and for women to be referred to as 'Doña.'
+In Spanish and Italian culture, this is a way to show respect.

 - Past impressions play a huge part in business relationships.
 Spaniards tend to prefer to do business with people they already know.
 For this reason, building long-term business relations is a very important element to having success in Spanish business.

 - Being interrupted during a business discussion is not an insult; in fact, it is actually the opposite.
-Speaking out of turn lets the person know that their idea is interesting and has caught their attention.
-It is still recommended that expats wait until the other person has finished speaking before offering input.
+Speaking out of turn lets the person know that their idea is interesting and has caught your attention.
+That said, while it may be common for local business professionals, it is still recommended that expats wait until the other person has finished speaking before offering input.

 Eating Etiquette